-Many quality pet foods, like Redbarn’s Duck & Turkey Recipe Paté, have the recommended amount of Vitamin E, so there’s no need to include a Vitamin E supplement in your pet’s diet.
+Many quality pet foods, like Redbarn's Rolled Food, have Vitamin E, so there’s no need to include a Vitamin E supplement in your pet’s diet.

 However, if your dog is suffering from dry or itchy skin, they may benefit from a Vitamin E boost.
 If skin problems are localized, Vitamin E can be applied topically.
 If your dog likes the bathtub, try adding Vitamin E oil to the water in the tub.

 Giving your pet a Vitamin E pill will also work wonders for dry and oily skin!
 Try hiding it in a pill concealer like Redbarn’s Rolled Food.

 But, what is the right Vitamin E dosage for dogs?
 Your best bet is to consult with your vet to get a personalized answer based on your dog’s size, diet, and individual needs.
 If this is your first time treating your pet with Vitamin E, you should speak to your trusted veterinarian to find out the best way to feed it to your pets.